 In busy systems, projections can put a lot of extra pressure on the master node.
 This is especially true for Event Store servers that also have persistent subscriptions running, which only the master node can process.
-If you are seeing a lot of commit timeouts and slow writes from your projections and other clients, then these are the settings that you should start with.
+If you see a lot of commit timeouts and slow writes from your projections and other clients, then start with these settings.

 linkTo() requires it.
-If this option is not set and a projection attempts to emit events, you will see an error message like the following:
+If this option is not set and a projection attempts to emit events, you see an error message like the following:

 'emit' is not allowed by the projection/configuration/mode

-This setting is disabled by default, and is usually set when you create the projection and if you need the projection to emit events.
+Event Store disables this setting by default, and is usually set when you create the projection and if you need the projection to emit events.

-This setting enables tracking of a projection's emitted streams.
-It will only have an affect if the projection has
+trackemittedstreams boolean setting enables tracking of a projection's emitted streams.
+It only has an affect if the projection has

 Tracking emitted streams enables you to delete a projection and all the streams that it has created.
-You should only use it if you intend to delete a projection and create new ones that project to the same stream.
+You should only the setting if you intend to delete a projection and create new ones that project to the same stream.

 Event Store disables this setting by default, when enabled, an event written records the stream name of each event emitted by the projection.
 This means that write amplification is a possibility, as each event that the projection emits writes a separate event.
-As such, this option is not recommended for projections that emit a lot of events, and you should enable it should only in cases where necessary.
+As such, this option is not recommended for projections that emit a lot of events, and you should enable only where necessary.

 Between Event Store versions 3.8.0 and 4.0.2, this option was enabled by default when a projection was created through the UI.
 If you have any projections created during this time frame, it's worth checking whether this option is enabled.

-This sets the maximum number of writes to allow for a projection.
-Because a projection can write to multiple different streams, it is possible for the projection to send off multiple writes at the same time.
+AllowedInFlightMessages setting sets the maximum number of writes to allow for a projection.
+Because a projection can write to multiple different streams, it's possible for the projection to send multiple writes at the same time.
 This option sets the number of concurrent writes that a projection can perform.